 Market Value: The amount for which an asset may be transferred in an arm’s length transaction between educated, willing parties.

-Replacement Cost: At the reporting date, replacement cost is the most cost-effective way for an entity to replace an asset’s service potential which would include the amount it will get from its disposal or sales at the end of its useful life.
+Replacement Cost: At the reporting date, replacement cost is the most cost-effective way for an entity to replace an asset’s service potential, which includes the amount it would receive from its disposal or sale at the end of its useful life.

 Net selling Price: After subtracting the expenses of sale, the net selling price is the amount that the entity may earn from the sale of the asset; and